 - 14 oz (400g) skinless chicken breast diced into 1 inch cubes

 - 2 tablespoons cornflour

 - ¼ cup parsley chopped

 - Thaw pastry on bench and heat oven to 390 (200C) and line a cookie tray with parchment paper.

 - In a medium sized saucepan over a medium heat, melt the butter and cook down the garlic and leek for around 8 minutes until soft.
 Add chicken and cook through.

 - Add the wine and stock to the saucepan and continue to cook for 5 minutes.
 Season with salty and pepper.

 - In a small bowl mix together the cornflour and water to create a paste.
 Add this to the chicken mixture along with the chopped parsley.
 Mix through and remove from heat.

 - Place the second sheet on the cookie tray and spoon the chicken mixture into the center.
-Spread the mixture out, leaving a 1 ½ inch boarder.
+Spread the mixture out, leaving a 1 ½ inch border.
 Place the slices of brie on top.
-With a pastry brush (or your finger), brush some of the beaten egg around this boarder.
-Place the first sheet on top of the second, press down the boarder with your fingers and brush the egg over the top of the pie.
+With a pastry brush (or your finger), brush some of the beaten egg around this border.
+Place the first sheet on top of the second, press down the border with your fingers and brush the egg over the top of the pie.

 - Cook for around 20 minutes until the pastry is golden brown.
 Let stand for 5 minutes before cutting.